Aging Report: Meaning & Role in Accounts Receivable (AR)

-Wondering which ones are at risk and should be dealt with first?
+Wondering which ones are at risk and which should be dealt with first?

-Whether you are a small business owner or a corporate controller, you know how critical it is to pay keen attention to your due payments.
+Whether you are a small business owner or a corporate controller, you know how critical it is to pay keen attention to your overdue payments.

 Sometimes, you have to compromise and take a phased approach to collect the total amount due from your customers.